September 24, 2018

 “Then it became kind of scary.
 I never knew how fatal it could be.
 That’s when it got serious for me.”

-Johnson had no family history of breast cancer, but because he found the small lump on his chest, his cancer was caught early, at stage 1.
+Andre had no family history of breast cancer, but because he found the small lump on his chest, his cancer was caught early, at stage 1.

-Luckily, Johnson did get treatment at the Edith Sanford Breast Center in Bismarck under the care of medical oncologist Dr. Hermina Fernades.
+Luckily, Andre did get treatment at the Edith Sanford Breast Center in Bismarck under the care of medical oncologist Dr. Hermina Fernades.
 The staff made his treatment manageable, Johnson said, and he found a welcoming face at each appointment.

-“Without them and without people like them who genuinely care about your well-being, it’s just hard to deal with,” Johnson said.
+“Without them and without people like them who genuinely care about your well-being, it’s just hard to deal with,” Andre said.
 “It made it easier to come every week for treatment, because I knew I was going to find encouragement and get a smile.”

-Today, Johnson is cancer-free.
+Today, Andre is cancer-free.
 He has a 3-year-old daughter, Ava, with his fiancée, Lakisha, and is looking forward to the future with his family.
 Since his diagnosis, he’s worked to share his story, letting other men know breast cancer isn’t just a women’s disease.